matloff/TidyverseSkeptic/README.md

 The reader may say, "If you don't like the Tidyverse, you don't have to use it."
 Sadly, that is not the reality here.
-Hadley declared his intention to essentially replace R with Tidy in his talk in the 2016 useR! conference.
+Hadley declared his intention to essentially replace R with Tidy in his talk in the 2016 useR! conference (as did RStudio ally Roger Peng in the 2018 useR!).
 The Tidyverse is a vigorous promotional effort by RStudio that has come to dominate the R world.
-As mentioned, it has been especially active in the education realm.
+As mentioned, the firm has been especially active in the education realm, including gifts of funding and licensed software, and support for conferences.
+Well-intentioned and useful, to be sure, but with the conscious effect of increasing the firm's influence, and some would argue, power.

 Given these dynamics, we will eventually, maybe rather soon, reach a point at which most R users will be Tidy, and have indeed "Never heard